-Wherever signals are concerned, one has to deal with two different types viz. digital and analogue.
-The techniques that are used in order to deal with these two types of audio signals are different.
-In case of analogue audio signals, the pressure transformations are usually represented electrically in the form of voltage levels.
+Wherever signals are concerned, one has to deal with two different viz. digital and analogue types.
+The techniques that are used to deal with these two types of audio signals are different.
+In analogue audio signals, the pressure transformations are usually represented electrically in the form of voltage levels.

-The digital representation of audio signals is usually in the form of binary digits that are used to represent the pressure variations.
-One should note that the digital representation of the audio signals is used only to facilitate the use of computers in the analysis of the same.
+The digital representation of audio signals is usually in the form of binary digits used to represent the pressure variations.
+One should note that the digital representation of the audio signals is used only to facilitate the use of computers in the same analysis.
 In the real world, these signals are continuous or analogous in nature.
-However, as the capacity of human ears is limited, digital representation of the same is possible provided that the sampling rate of the audio signals is high.
+However, as human ears’ capacity is limited, digital representation of the same is possible provided that the sampling rate of the audio signals is high.
 Also, noise is always present with the audio signals that are required.
-Thus, quantisation of the audio signals does not result in the loss of large amount of actual information.
+Thus, quantisation of the audio signals does not result in the loss of a large amount of actual information.

-The generated audio is often converted into other forms in order to transfer it at greater rates and with less amount of loss.
-For example, in case of optical fibres, the sound is converted into light energy and is then transferred to the desired location.
+The generated audio is often converted into other forms to transfer it at greater rates and with less loss.
+For example, in optical fibres, the sound is converted into light energy and is then transferred to the desired location.
 Such conversion of audio into other forms is a part of audio processing as well.

 Other applications of audio processing include broadcasting of sound, enhancement of audio etc. Before an audio signal is broadcasted, a large amount of processing is done on it.
-This includes mixing, different steps in recording, noise reduction etc. From the processing that is carried out later on, various audio formats are generated depending on the method that is used for audio encoding, the amount of original audio that is retained.
-Then, when the audio signal is received on devices at your homes or at other places, some amount of processing is done on it once again.
-This may include amplification of the audio in order to increase its loudness, noise reduction once again, and adding various effects to it such as surround sound.
-In order to obtain the surround sound effect, two audio signals are generated from the original one and are made out of phase with each other.
+This includes mixing, different steps in recording, noise reduction etc. From the processing that is carried out, later on, various audio formats are generated depending on the method used for audio encoding, the amount of original audio that is retained.
+Then, when the audio signal is received on devices at your homes or other places, some amount of processing is done on it once again.
+This may include amplification of the audio to increase its loudness, noise reduction once again, and add various effects to it such as surround sound.
+To obtain the surround sound effect, two audio signals are generated from the original one and are made out of phase with each other.